metasnf: Meta Clustering with Similarity Network Fusion in R: Distance metrics

 \section{Distance metrics}

 Like with clustering algorithms, \pkg{metasnf} enables users to customize what distance metrics are used in the SNF pipeline.
-All information about distance metrics are stored in a \code{distance_metrics_list} object.
+All information about distance metrics are stored in a \code{dist_fns_list} object.

-By default, \code{batch_snf} will create its own internal \code{distance_metrics_list} by calling the \code{generate_distance_metrics_list} function with no additional arguments.
-This list can be recreated and inspected as follows: \begin{CodeChunk} \begin{CodeInput} R> library("metasnf") R> distance_metrics_list <- generate_distance_metrics_list() R> summarize_dml(distance_metrics_list) \end{CodeInput} \begin{CodeOutput} Continuous distances: 1. euclidean_distance